jerichosy/docker-init-Templates/Python/README.md

 ?
 What application platform does your project use?
 Python ?
 What version of Python do you want to use?
 3.13.1
 ?
+What port do you want your app to listen on?
+8000
+?
 What is the command you use to run your app (e.g., gunicorn 'myapp.example:app' --bind=0.0.0.0:8000)? gunicorn 'myapp.example:app' --bind=0.0.0.0:8000

 ✔ Created → .dockerignore